 2. Have you ever felt pushed to participate in a sport that fit your gender norm? (example: "women should dance ballet and men should play football")

 Join me in learning their stories behind the photos.
+Kelly McLaughlin

 McLaughlin is a senior student-athlete at Miami University and plays on the Varsity Women's Basketball Team.